-Purpose: With the emphasis on scientific discoveries and technological development in today's society, there is a strong demand for scientists and scientifically oriented persons in business, government, industry and the professions.
-The Associate of Arts and Sciences Degree Program with a major in Science is designed primarily for those persons who are interested in a pre-professional or scientific program and who plan to transfer to a four-year college or university to complete a baccalaureate degree program or major in such fields as:
+With the emphasis on scientific discoveries and technological development in today's society, there is a strong demand for computer scientists.
+The Associate of Science (AS) Degree Program in Computer Science is designed primarily for those persons who are interested in computer science and who plan to transfer to a four-year college or university to complete a baccalaureate degree program.